🎉 BOOK A FREE CONSULTATION NOW 🎉

 What does a prenup lawyer do?

-So you’re shelling out quite a bit of money for a NJ prenup lawyer, but what are you actually hiring them for?
-Well, for starters, let’s talk about what they DON’T do.
-When you hire a prenup lawyer, you are NOT hiring a divorce lawyer.
+So you’re shelling out quite a bit of money for a New Jersey prenup lawyer, but what are you actually hiring them for?
+Well, for starters, let’s talk about what they don’t do.
+When you hire a prenup lawyer, you are not hiring a divorce lawyer.
 Many people think you have to use your prenup lawyer as your divorce lawyer, but that’s simply not the case.
 Now, you technically can hire them in the future if they specialize in divorces, but you can worry about that later (if ever).
 With that misconception out of the way, let’s dive into what prenup lawyers do.

 Explain the law and your options